10k race number and timing chip collection and entries on the day are at the Jaguar Sports and Social Club, Browns Lane, Allesley, Coventry, CV5 9DR.

 If you experience problems with entering the race please let us know.

-A link for on-line entries will be provided here when entries open in early 2019.
+A link for on-line entries will be provided here when entries open.

 Giving your race number to another person to take your place without the agreement of the Organisers is a breach of UK Athletics Rules and makes you subject to disqualification.
 You will not be covered by insurance and your action may frustrate our emergency arrangements.
 If you are a UKA affiliated member you may face disciplinary action.